This topic describes:What to do if you find discrepancies between Google Analytics and Universal Analytics.

 Solution: Enable the Out of the Box Universal Analytics integration or follow this link if your UA is implemented via Google Tag Manager.

-Issue.
-Metrics in UA showing fewer conversions than Optimizely
+Issue: Metrics in UA showing fewer conversions than Optimizely Web Experimentation

 Affects: All Experiment types

-Symptom: Optimizely results page shows more conversions, especially down funnel conversions than in Universal Analytics.
+Symptom: Optimizely Web Experimentation results page shows more conversions, especially down funnel conversions than in Universal Analytics.

-Solution: Change the custom dimension you reserved for Optimizely to "User" scope and ensure that no other running experiments are utilizing the same custom dimension.
+Solution: Change the custom dimension you reserved for Optimizely Web Experimentation to "User" scope and ensure that no other running experiments are utilizing the same custom dimension.

 Advanced troubleshooting for data issues

-If you still having an issue with your Optimizely-Google Analytics integration, please take a look at our Discrepancies in third-party data article.
+If you still having an issue with your Optimizely Web Experimentation-Google Analytics integration, try these approaches.

 Check the code

 When the Optimizely Web Experimentation snippet loads on a page, it evaluates every experiment that's running to see if it has a Google Analytics integration enabled.
 If it does (and the visitor is bucketed into a variation), Optimizely Web Experimentation runs a single line of code to perform the integration, calling the